What is an eBook?

 is a text- and image-based publication in digital form readable on computers.
 The Oxford Dictionary of English defines the e-book as "an electronic version of a printed book," but eBooks can exist without any printed equivalent.

 Go to EBSCOhost to access Foothill's eBook collection, or search the library catalog to find eBooks on a specific topic.
 You do not need an account to use the library's eBooks.
 For access off-campus, you will be prompted to log in using your student ID; faculty and staff will need to enter their library card number.

 When you find an eBook in the library catalog, click on the icon to open the eBook.

-The Foothill library has access to a collection of over 12,000 eBooks from EBSCOhost.
+The Foothill library has access to thousands of eBooks from EBSCOhost.
 The titles were selected by California community college librarians to address a wide range of research areas, and most are recent publications from the past three years.